guardian/security-hq/iam-unrecognised-users/README.md

 On each invocation the job:

 1. Loads the watched AWS accounts, allowed account IDs, and Anghammarad SNS topic ARN from `security-hq.conf` in S3.
-2. Fetches and parses the Janus configuration from S3 to build the canonical list of "recognised" usernames.
+2. Fetches and parses the Janus configuration from S3 to build the canonical list of 'recognised' usernames.
 3. For every watched account, generates a fresh IAM credential report directly from IAM (there is no cache).
 4. Identifies _unrecognised_ users — human IAM users tagged with a `GoogleUsername` that is not present in Janus — restricted to the allowed accounts.
 5. For each unrecognised user, lists their access keys, then deactivates any active access keys and removes their login profile (password).